microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

 ![ProximityLights](Images/FeatureCards/ProximityLights.png)

 > [!NOTE]
 > Up to three proximity lights can effect a material at once.
-Additional proximity lights will not be included in light calculations.
+Additional proximity lights will not be included in light calculations by default.
+To add additional proximity lights please see the [advanced usage](#Advanced-usage) section.

 Another unique feature of proximity lights is that they can pulse to draw attention.
 To pulse a proximity light call the `Pulse` member function via Blueprint or C++.